Stan Wawrinka: Murray vs. Wawrinka

 While Murray has led the majority of the rivalry, Wawrinka won their first two matches and beat Murray three consecutive times between 2013 and 2015, winning all of them in straight sets, until Murray ended the winning streak at the 2016 French Open, beating the defending champion Wawrinka in four sets.
 In the 2018 Eastbourne International, Murray won in straight sets.
 Around this time Wawrinka was identified by some, including Djokovic, as a potential contender to turn the Big Four tennis quartet into a "Big Five", although Wawrinka himself downplayed those suggestions, stating that he was still far behind the others.
 Their most recent encounter before the 2020 French Open was in the final of the European open 2019 in which Murray prevailed coming back from a set and a break down to win his first title since 2017 and his hip surgery.
 They met in the 2020 French Open first round with Wawrinka winning in straight sets.
 However, in the first round of the 2022 Cincinnati Masters, Murray won in three tight sets.

 Nadal vs. Wawrinka

-Wawrinka and Rafael Nadal have played 20 times with Wawrinka trailing against Nadal.
+Wawrinka and Rafael Nadal played each other 20 times with Wawrinka trailing against Nadal.
 Although this rivalry has less significance than rivalries with the other members of the Big Four, the pair have met in several prestigious tournaments.
 The rivalry saw Nadal winning the first 12 encounters, all in straight sets, including 2 finals, one of which was a Masters 1000 final at Madrid in 2013.
 However, since Wawrinka's breakthrough season in 2013 the head-to-head has been slightly more even (3–6) from 2014 onward.
 Wawrinka scored his first win against Nadal in their first Grand Slam final, the 2014 Australian Open final in 4 sets, denying Nadal's double career slam.
 It was also the only match between the pair not resulting in a straight set win for either player.
 Nadal won their second Grand Slam final, at the 2017 French Open.